corning-incorporated/citam/docs/input_requirements.rst

 Meetings Policy
 ----------------

-The meetins policy file defines how many meetings take place as well as when, where they happen and who participate.
+The meetings policy file defines how many meetings take place as well as when, where they happen and who participate.